-Applications for places at Trinity Academy will be made in accordance with the local authority's co-ordinated admission scheme.
-This means you will need to complete the common application form with your school choices via your home local authority.
+Applications for places at Trinity Academy will be made on the common application form (CAF) in accordance with the local authority's co-ordinated admission scheme.

-Further information is available at www.bristol.gov.uk/schooladmissions and applications should be submitted by 31st October 2023.
-Offers will be made on 1st March 2024.
+Further information is available at www.bristol.gov.uk/schooladmissions and applications should be submitted by 31st October 2024.
+Offers will be made on 1st March 2025.